BeamIO-Inc/espa-product-formatter/README.md

   * Changed the valid_range data type from long to float.
 The bands can be of floating point data types, so this valid range should support the floating point range.
+  * Support the new collection file naming convention with a 4-character product ID versus 3 characters.